Jayashree1227/Reference/AWS-serverless-computing.md

 serverless config credentials --provider aws --key AKIAIMKE5NA4KOZEU44A --secret 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 --profile serverless-admin
 ```

-4. Then setup a serverless files for nodejs using a default boilerplate.
+4. :exclamation: Then setup a serverless files for nodejs using a default boilerplate.
 Using the command below you can create a severless boilerplate template.
 The below syntax will create 3 files

 ```
 serverless create --template aws-nodejs